ksouvik52/hiresnn2021/README.md

       @inproceedings
       {kundu2021hire,
-      author  ={S. {Kundu} and M. {Pedram} and P. A. {Beerel}}, journal ={Proceedings of the IEEE/CVF International Conference on Computer Vision}, title   ={HIRE-SNN: Harnessing the Inherent Robustness of Energy-Efficient Deep Spiking Neural Networks by Training with Crafted Input Noise}, year    ={2021}}
+      author  ={S. {Kundu} and M. {Pedram} and P. A. {Beerel}}, booktitle ={Proceedings of the IEEE/CVF International Conference on Computer Vision}, title   ={HIRE-SNN: Harnessing the Inherent Robustness of Energy-Efficient Deep Spiking Neural Networks by Training with Crafted Input Noise}, year    ={2021}}